anshulsamar/anshulsamar.github.io/_texts/veg.md

 Wulf).
 15 million children or around 11 a second die from hunger every year and around 800 million people are malnourished our corn and grain continues to be eaten up by our livestock.
-These children want to know, what’s For Dinner?
+These children want to know, What’s For Dinner?

 Meat not only clogs our environment, it also clogs our hearts.
 Cardiovascular disease, or heart disease, is the number one killer of